 Adelaide’s surrounding countryside

 The Adelaide Hills stretch from the Barossa in the north, to the Kuitpo Forest in the south and are a nature-lover’s paradise.
 Traverse the Cherry Trail passing through Beerenberg, Summertown and the Glen Ewin Estate, where you can handpick strawberries, apples, figs and cherries.

 The restaurant scene is also booming, serving cuisine from across the globe.
 Jock Zonfrillo’s dual-dining concept – with a street food cafe and intimate boutique restaurant, Orana – has been inspired by his love of native ingredients and is being talked about as Australia’s best restaurant.

 There is also a burgeoning small bar scene, with Clever Little Tailor being among those credited with starting it off.
 The wine list is ever changing and the friendly staff will offer recommendations.
 The Howling Owl’s buttery lighting, lovingly curated art, and an impressive collection of gins, beer and wine also singles this hole-in-the-wall bar out from others.

 Grab yourself a nip and window seat, and watch the world pass by.
-Other hip bars include The Publishers, The Cork Wine Café, Undaberri, Street, Press and Cantina Sociale.
+Other hip bars include 2KW rooptop bar and restaurant, Maybe Mae, Undaberri, Peel Street and Pink Moon Saloon.

 Had your Adelaide fix?
 Head for tropical Darwin, the Northern Territory’s capital which looks towards Asia across the Timor Sea, surrounded by palms and rainforest and with a deep indigenous culture.